What does the future hold for Ontario Bed & Breakfasts, and for FOBBA in particular? Change isn't just coming. It's here.

 Sunday, November 2nd and Monday, November 3rd, 2014

-Take some time away with your fellow hosts and come to Elora and Fergus for FOBBA's 20th annual Annual General Meeting and Conference.
+Take some time away with your fellow hosts and come to Elora and Fergus for FOBBA's 28th Annual General Meeting and Conference.

 Elora and Fergus are fabulous in the fall, and we have some great social events scheduled as well as informative and important conference presentations.